peasantbird/tp/docs/UserGuide.md

 **General notes about features:**<br>

+* RTPM does not require all fields to be filled in when creating buyers or sellers.
+Fields that have been omitted will be set to their default values.
 * RTPM accepts unconventional entries for data values to an extent.
 However, the warning system informs the user of any valid but possibly unintended inputs.
 For more information, refer to [Appendix A: Warnings](#appendix-a-warnings)
 * The priority system allows for the designation of levels of importance to each buyer and seller, which will be displayed as a tag in RTPM.
 When this priority is set to `nil`, there will be no tag.
 * RTPM data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.